Brussels Sprout Chips

 - Optional – grated parmesan cheese to serve

 It’s so easy to make chips out of Brussels sprouts!
 The trick is to cut off the sprout feet nicely to release the outer leaves of the Brussels sprout.

 Of course, you won’t be able to peel it off entirely, and you will have the inner part left that you could later use in my roasted Brussels sprouts recipe, Oven Roasted Brussel Sprouts, Air Fryer Brussel Sprouts, Asian Brussel Sprouts, or a keto winter soup.

 Massaging The Leaves

 In a large bowl, stir oil and spices.
-Then, add the Brussels sprout leaves and use your hands to massage into the oil mixture until all leaves are covered with oil.
+Then, add the Brussels sprout leaves and use your hands to massage them into the oil mixture until all leaves are covered with oil.

 There are two ways to cook the chips.